Notorious attack on Michelangelo's Pietà occurred on 21 May 1972.

 In the end the Vatican opted for an “integral” procedure invisible to the naked eye, according to Reuters, resulting in one of the most delicate and complex art restorations in history.

-The operation saw restorers spend more than five months identifying all the fragments, some minuscule, before beginning to piece them together with invisible glue and powder ground from Carrara marble.
+The operation saw restorers spend more than five months identifying all the fragments, some minuscule, before beginning to piece them together invisibly with glue and powder ground from Carrara marble.

 When the painstaking restoration was complete, about 10 months after the attack, the Pietà went back on display - this time behind bulletproof glass.